 Reading catch ups – because we recognise the value of having regular conversations with our pupils about what they are reading, we have weekly ‘catch ups’ timetabled in between teachers and pupils.
 These are opportunities for us to hear them read, discuss their book choice and talk through any barriers to reading that they may be facing.
 As well as this, we also have specific members of staff who work across all classes with the task of identifying any children who might need extra support choosing a correctly levelled book, as well as helping to identify those who would benefit from extra reading support.
 We whole heartedly believe that these conversations are so valuable and we have seen the impact of them on our pupils, who are now confident at discussing their ZPD and book choice with anyone who asks.

-Well, what a fantastic world book day it has been!
-Remote learning couldn’t stop us at Gray’s Farm from having a fun filled day as the whole school took part in family challenges throughout the day!
+At Gray's Farm we love World Book Day!
+Each year, a fun-filled day is planned for our pupils, with the whole school taking part in a range of activities to celebrate!
+From a 'Whodunnit' mystery to a whole school Mr Men Party, it's always an eventful day!
 This year our theme was ‘Mixed Up Book Characters’ with the challenge to come dressed as not one, but two of your favourite book characters!
 Take a look below at some of our costume winners this year.

 Every half term we spend an entire week dedicating our reading lessons to a person of significance; someone who with perseverance and persistence has changed the world we live in.
 Our chosen significant individuals are people who inspire all of us and we love to celebrate and look into their lives a little deeper whilst often discussing some quite challenging topics.
 This year we have already celebrated the amazing achievements of Kamala Harris, Marcus Rashford, Greta Thunberg and Rosa Parks.
 At Gray’s Farm we are passionate about creating a curriculum that celebrates diversity and promotes acceptance, which is why we want our children to regularly learn about, and be inspired by, individuals from all backgrounds, cultures, religions and ethnicities.